-The Commission is made up of four Commissioners, with experience and expertise relevant to the twin track approach to this work, which combines policing and criminal justice responses alongside measures to tackle the deep, socio-economic issues in the communities most affected by paramilitarism.
-The Executive nominated two Commissioners, and the UK and Irish Governments nominated one Commissioner each to the body, and they work collectively to further the Commission's objective.
-The Commissioners are appointed for four year terms7.
-The Commission was established under Treaty, and as such, will continue to exist as a body until the Treaty obligations are terminated by mutual agreement between the UK Government and the Irish Government.
+The Commission is comprised of four Commissioners, with experience and expertise relevant to the twin track approach to this work which combines policing and criminal justice responses alongside measures to tackle the deep, socio-economic issues in the communities most affected by paramilitarism.
+The Executive nominated two Commissioners, and the UK and Irish Governments nominated one Commissioner each to the body.
+They work collectively to further the Commission's objective.
+The Commissioners were all reappointed until 31 March 2025 earlier this year.
+The Commission was established under Treaty and as such will continue to exist as a body until the Treaty obligations are terminated by mutual agreement between the UK Government and the Irish Government.